Choosing the Right Theme for Your Child

 Here's where it gets interesting.
 We've noticed some clear patterns between personality types and the themes that land best.

-The Adventurer: Bold, physical, always climbing something.
+Start with the Adventurer: bold, physical, always climbing something.
 These kids gravitate toward action-packed stories.
-Our Adventure and Dinosaurs themes work beautifully for them.
-They want their character to DO things, cross rope bridges, discover hidden caves, outsmart a friendly T-Rex.
+Our superhero book was made for them.
+They want their character to DO things, leap across rooftops, answer the call when help is needed, save the day before bedtime.

-The Dreamer: Quiet, imaginative, always lost in thought.
-Fairy Tale and Underwater themes are magic for these kids.
-The stories are gentler, more atmospheric.
+Then there is the Dreamer: quiet, imaginative, always lost in thought.
+The African adventure is magic for these kids.
+The story is gentler, more atmospheric: golden savannas, quiet rivers, animals met at dawn.
 There's wonder on every page rather than adrenaline.
-One parent told us her introverted daughter read the Fairy Tale book so many times the spine cracked, and she meant that as a compliment.
+One parent told us her introverted daughter read her African adventure so many times the spine cracked, and she meant that as a compliment.

 Age-appropriate complexity